 Frequently Asked Questions

 For your convenience we have compiled a list of frequently asked questions.
-We hope this is helpful, however do not hesitate to call us at 651.772.2202 if you do not find your answer here.
-An assoicate will be happy to address your specific questions.
+We hope this is helpful.
+If you do not find your answer here, please call us at 651.772.2202.
+We will be happy to address your specific needs.

 What if I cannot make my full tax payment?